Constitutional Court of Guatemala: Appointment

 The Court is composed of five titular magistrates, each of whom has a designated substitute.
 When the Court hears cases against the Supreme Court of Justice, the Congress, or the President or Vice-President two substitutes are drawn by lot to hear the case with the main five.
 Every five years a new set of magistrates are appointed along with new substitutes.
 Each of the following bodies appoints one set of magistrates: The Supreme Court of Justice, the Congress of the Republic, the President and the Council of Ministers, the Superior University council of the University of San Carlos de Guatemala, and the Assembly of the College of Attorneys and Notaries.

 Composition

 For the 2021-2026 term the Court is composed of the following members:

 Notable cases

 Efraín Ríos Montt trial

-The Constitutional Court is best known internationally for overturning the conviction of Efraín Ríos Montt on charges of genocide.
+The Constitutional Court, specifically the VI Magistracy, is best known internationally for overturning the conviction of Efraín Ríos Montt on charges of genocide.
 The Court ruled 3-2 that his trial did not proceed appropriately and ordered a new process.
 The majority found that the trial judges erred in expelling Ríos Montt's lawyer during the trial.
 The dissenting magistrates, Mauro Chacon and Gloria Porras, called the ruling disproportionate.
 A retrial was delayed by claims of inadequate health.
 This was the first time a nation tried a former leader domestically for genocide and thus drew significant scholarly and activist attention.